 How to Write a Letter of Intent for a Job With Examples

-When job searching, you might be asked to submit a letter of intent.
-When referenced in a job posting, a letter of intent is similar to a cover letter.
+If you’re job searching, you may have spotted a few online job postings that ask for a letter of intent – but what does that mean?
+In this context, a letter of intent is similar to a cover letter.
 It includes information on why you are qualified for the position.

 Whether you are submitting a letter of intent for a specific job or are simply expressing your interest in working for a company, make sure your letter is well written, professional, and shows why you are a good fit for the company.

 Letters of intent are used as a means of introduction to personalize your application and connect the hiring manager to your resume.
 They make it easy for the recruiter or employer to see exactly what your qualifications are and what you can bring to the table that other applicants cannot.